 - and other weapons, mainly Western produced

 ANA Commando Corps generally uses American Humvees as their primary vehicle.
-The Humvee is known for its great mobility and solid protection against personal weapons.
+The Humvee is known for its excellent mobility and solid protection against personal weapons.
 They distinguish between other ANA units by their Red Berets.

 Today, the Afghan National Army Commando Corps headquarters are located at Camp Morehead, Wardak Province, Afghanistan, and it has around 21,000 commandos (2017).
 The commandos comprise 7% of the Afghan National Security Forces but conduct 70% to 80% of the fighting.